Stomper10/CheXpert/README.md

   --random_seed = 1
 ```

-I recommend you to use the `nohup` command if you run this code on server.
+I recommend you to use the `nohup` command if you run this code on server since it takes several hours.
 ```bash
 nohup python3 run_chexpert.py > result.txt &
 ```

 ### This part is optional
 * You can apply deep ensembles with `run_ensembles.py` file.
-You should place experiment output directories you want to ensemble in the `ensembles` directory.
+You should place experiment output directories you want to aggregate in the `ensembles` directory.
-So, if you're planning to try ensembles, set `--output_path` in `ensembles` directory when running the `run_chexpert.py`.
+When running the `run_chexpert.py`, set `--output_path` under the ensembles directory.
-This script have `--policy` and `--output_path` options which is the same as `run_chexpert.py`.
+`run_ensembles.py` have `--policy` and `--output_path` options which is the same as `run_chexpert.py`.
 The ensemble results will be saved in `--output_path` you set.

 * Train using the federated learning: Use `CheXpert_DenseNet121_FL.ipynb` file.
 You can modify federated learning hyperparameters.
 * You can also try the Grad-CAM method on test dataset with `Grad-CAM.ipynb` file after you get the trained model.